annotation/text-fabric/docs/index.md

     When the generic functions of TF are not enough, *apps* come into play.
     TF offers an API for apps that contain custom code for the display of specific corpora.
-    Apps can also make use of functions to retrieve online data and update it later on.
+    Apps can also make use of functions to retrieve online data that has been added later as the results of research.

     * [current TF apps](About/Corpora.md)
     * [app-api](Api/App.md)